Surface Plate Calibration

 Complete Calibration From LTI

-LTI Metrology provides complete granite surface plate calibration for plates up to 14 ft. diagonal in our lab or on site throughout PA, NJ, DE, MD and beyond.
+LTI Metrology provides complete granite surface plate calibration for plates up to 14 ft. diagonal in our lab or on site throughout PA, NJ, DE and some surrounding areas.

 The highly skilled technicians measure surface plate wear with a computerized calibration system using differential leveling feet.
 This system provides reliable surface evaluation with detailed diagrams showing measurement readings that clearly explain wear and deviation from the grade accuracy specification.